PhoenixTMB/Analysis-of-Crime-within-London/README.md

     <img src="https://github.com/PhoenixTMB/Analysis-of-Crime-within-London/blob/main/Images\Other_Plots\Correlation\InitialCorrelationAnalysis.jpg" width = 800 height = 400>
  </p>

+ >Note: This is just a snapshot of the Data Frame – the real dataset is a lot larger

  To gain even further insight, we decided to create a correlation matrix heatmap using seaborn, and we discovered that out of the factors listed in the file 1.csv, the only factor that had predictive power over crimes committed was population as can be seen below.